-- Food system: range of actors and their interlinked value-adding activities involved in the production, aggregation, processing, distribution, consumption, and disposal (loss or waste) of food products that originate from agriculture (incl. livestock), forestry, fisheries, and food industries, and the broader economic, societal, and natural environment in which they are embedded. - A food system is sustainable when it "contributs to food security and nutrition for all in a such a way that the economic, social, cultural, and environmental bases to generate food security and nutrition for future generations are safeguarded"
+- Food system: set of actors and their interlinked valueadding activities involved in the production, aggregation, processing, distribution, CONSUMPTION, and disposal (loss or waste) of food products. - A food system is sustainable when it "contributs to food security and nutrition for all in a such a way that the economic, social, cultural, and environmental bases to generate food security and nutrition for future generations are safeguarded".